Mutaaa/kotlinsimplegame/README.md

 I worked really hard for this project, I've learned a lot of new things to make this project the best.
 I would give myself 5.
 We are proud of our game.

+**Nicole Ebken N2309**

+In the beginning i had the plan to continue the Mobile Application Development project.
+My group members told me, that they wanted to continue their Android project so i reconsidered and joined their team.
+So I was new to the whole thing and had to get into it.
+As before mentioned, we were working weekly on the project.
+I was working on the menu,settings and I have made the background .png with a transparent sky that can be changed.
+So besides coding I worked with Adobe Photoshop and Adobe Illustrator.
+I've made the Use Case Diagram and worked on the documentation.
+I would give myself a 4.